Install and Start the Robot Agent

 where:

-You have the following options.
+You have the following options for command-line tools.

 Operating system Places where you can start the robot agent